 Philosophy at Essex takes philosophy back to its roots in everyday existential, social and political issues.
 Our radical approach cuts across traditional boundaries, fostering dialogue between different schools and disciplines, and we are one of the few universities in the world that bridges the divide between the two great traditions of Analytic and Continental philosophy.

 Our MA Philosophy will provide you with a rigorous grounding in modern and contemporary European philosophy.
 We have leading expertise in critical theory, phenomenology, German Idealism, nineteenth Century German philosophy, aesthetics, existentialism, contemporary French philosophy, philosophy and psychoanalysis, and medical humanities.

 You study modules of your choice, develop your research, writing, and employability skills through an intensive Writing Workshop, and prepare an MA dissertation in your chosen area of research.

-Our department has been ranked in the Top 10 for Philosophy in the Times Good University Guide 2018 and Top 20 in the UK for research excellence (REF 2014, mainstream universities, THE 2014).
+Our department has been ranked in the Top 20 in the UK for research excellence (REF 2014, mainstream universities, THE 2014).